Volosovo, Volosovsky District, Leningrad Oblast: Administrative and municipal status

 Within the framework of administrative divisions, Volosovo serves as the administrative center of Volosovsky District.
 As an administrative division, it is, together with the village of Lagonovo, incorporated within Volosovsky District as Volosovskoye Settlement Municipal Formation.
 As a municipal division, Volosovskoye Settlement Municipal Formation is incorporated within Volosovsky Municipal District as Volosovskoye Urban Settlement.

 Economy

 Industry

 There are enterprises of food and timber industries in Volosovo.

+On June 6, 2024 the Novotrans holding company and the Leningrad oblast administration signed an agreement to invest 4.9 billion rubles in the production of hopper and gondola cars based in Volosovo.

 Transportation

 Volosovo has a railway station on the railway connecting St. Petersburg (Baltiysky railway station) with Tallinn via Narva.

 The town has access to the A180 Highway, which connects St. Petersburg and Ivangorod and runs north of Volosovo.
 It coincides with the European route E20 connecting St. Petersburg via Tallinn with Shannon Airport.
 Volosovo is also connected by roads with Gatchina and Kingisepp.
 There are local roads as well.

 Military

 Southwest of Volosovo was the Sumsk air base facility, which saw some use during the Cold War.